dazfuller/PyLintTask/README.md

 This is a first attempt for me to create a VSTS build task and is in early stage development.
 The current roadmap for the task is as follows:

-1. Initial version to simply create a virtual environment and execute PyLint
+1. Initial version to simply create a virtual environment and execute PyLint [*Done*]
 1. Initialization of virtual environment based on pip freeze file, installing PyLint if not already available
 1. Exposure of PyLint command line options
 1. Ability to specify more than just modules

-And also at some point during the development ensuring that the task is available cross-platform, currently it will only work on Linux based build agents.
+And also at some point during the development ensuring that the task is available cross-platform, currently it will only work on Windows based build agents as hosted Linux agents require installation of additional packages (python-venv).